jradmorrison/tech-blog/README.md

 <h1 align="center">The Tech Blog</h1>

   <p align="center">
-    A CMS-style blog site, where devs can publish their blogposts and comment on other developers posts.
+    A CMS-style blog site, where devs can publish their blogposts and comment on other developers' posts.
     <br><br>
     <a href="">Visit the deployed site here</a>
   </p>